Scifabric/pybossa/doc/user/overview.rst

 ====================================

-Readers may wish to start with the :doc:`Step by step tutorial on creating an Application <create-application-tutorial>` which walks through creating a simple photo classification application.
+Readers may wish to start with the :doc:`Step by step tutorial on creating an Application <tutorial>` which walks through creating a simple photo classification application.

 1. Creating the Application itself